teenage boy holding a trumpet

 Do you accept students that play only one instrument?

 Yes.
-Although most students play two or more (one of which may be composition), around one in ten students play one instrument only.
+It is not a requirement for students to play a second instrument, although most of our students play two or more instruments (one of which may be composition).
+Around one in ten students play one instrument only.

 How much time do students have to practice?